ErnstHaagsman/ddns-gandi/README.md

 - `chown root:root ddns-gandi.sh`

 Move the shell script into `/etc/dhcp/dhclient-exit-hooks.d/` and the binary into `/config/scripts/`.
+For ppp connections, move the shell script into `/etc/ppp/ip-up.d`.

 To run it manually the first time, execute the shell script.
 It will produce a log file: `/var/log/ddns-gandi.log`